 - The Gynecologic Oncology Service offers the senior resident the opportunity of complete management of (on average) a 15-17 bed inpatient load.
 The four gynecologic oncologists attending this service make the senior resident an integral part of every surgical procedure, leading most to recognize this as the high point of their technical experience.
-In addition, two gyn oncology referral clinics and a breast clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.
+In addition, three Gyn-Oncology Clinics and a Breast Clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.

-- Two board certified reproductive endocrinology-infertility specialists attend to the section of Reproductive Endocrinology.
-The resident assigned to this rotation is involved with the entire spectrum of surgical procedures as well as association with the attending staff on a one-on-one rotational basis for outpatient clinical services.
-Resident physicians are involved with new patient work-ups and continuity of care.
-In addition, the resident is involved with the fertility laboratories and the invitro fertilization program (including ovum harvest and invitro fertilization techniques) and the clinical and research activities of the andrology laboratory.
+- A board certified Reproductive Endocrinology-Infertility specialist attends to the section of Reproductive Endocrinology.
+The resident assigned to this rotation is involved with the entire spectrum of in-office and surgical procedures.
+The resident also works one-on-one with the faculty physician in the outpatient clinical services.
+In addition, the resident is involved with the fertility laboratories and the in vitro fertilization program (including ovum harvest and in vitro fertilization techniques) and the clinical and research activities of the andrology laboratory.

 - The Female Pelvic Medicine and Reconstructive surgery service consists of three board certified urogynecologists.
-The two residents on rotation in this service are involved with the complete outpatient work-up of pelvic relaxation in a fully-equipped urodynamic and cystometric laboratory along with the inpatient surgical correction and postoperative outpatient reevaluation.
+The two residents on rotation in this service are involved with the complete outpatient work-up of pelvic relaxation in a fully-equipped urodynamic and cystometric laboratory along with inpatient surgical correction and postoperative outpatient reevaluation

-- The Benign Gynecology service is attended by 20 specialists in Obstetrics and Gynecology.
-The senior resident leads a team responsible for emergency benign gynecologic admissions, provides inpatient gynecologic consultative services and obtains robust gynecologic surgical skills including minimally invasive surgery.
+- The Benign Gynecology service is attended by 24 specialists in Obstetrics and Gynecology.
+The senior resident leads a team responsible for emergency benign gynecologic admissions and inpatient gynecologic consultative services.
+In addition, the residents obtain robust gynecologic surgical skills including minimally invasive surgery.
 The service operates out of three main surgical centers: Loma Linda University Medical Center, Surgical Hospital and the Outpatient Surgery Center.
 All three are located within one-two miles of each other.
 This service also assists in the surgical care of female veterans at the Jerry Pettis Loma Linda VA Medical Center.